DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/datasources.md

 ### Connection methods

 As they don't take any arguments, the `open` and `close` methods should rely on plugin settings.
-For stateless datasources, they may doing nothing.
+For stateless datasources, they may do nothing.

 ### *fetch* method

-This method is called to fetch some data, and provide it to hermes-server.
+This method is called to fetch some data and provide it to hermes-server.

 Depending on the plugin implementation, it may rely on the `query` argument or the `vars` argument, or both.

 The result must be returned as a list of dict.
 Each list item is a fetched entry stored in a dict, with attribute name as key, and its corresponding value.
-The value must be of one of the following Python types :
+The value must be of one of the following Python types:

 - `None`
 - int